Guide to Carlsbad Caverns: Plan a Day Touring the Cave and Hiking

 Self-Guided Tours

-One of the best parts about exploring Carlsbad Caverns is that there are options for self-guided tours so visitors can explore at their own pace.
+One of the best parts about exploring Carlsbad Caverns is that there are options for self-guided tours so you can explore at your own pace.

 Why We Love Visiting: The self-guided tours stood out for us – we have been to other national park caves that only offered guided tours.